fclubb/fclubb.github.io/_pages/about.md

 ---
 ## Current PhD students

-* **Mel Oliveira-Guirro**, University of Durham, _Scaling sediment connectivity in fluvial systems._ Co-supervised with Prof. Rebecca Hodge and Dr. Laura Turnbull-Lloyd.
+* **Mel Oliveira-Guirro**, Durham University, _Scaling sediment connectivity in fluvial systems._ Co-supervised with Prof. Rebecca Hodge and Dr. Laura Turnbull-Lloyd.
 * **Anya Towers**, University of Edinburgh, _The role of coarse sediment in Scottish rivers._ Co-supervised with Prof. Simon Mudd, Dr. Mikael Attal, and the Scottish Environmental Protection Agency.
-* **Eliot Weir**, University of Durham, _Rivers in the Himalaya: climatic and tectonic controls on the preservation of  terraces._ Co-supervised with Prof. Alex Densmore and Dr. Martin Hurst.
+* **Eliot Weir**, Durham University, _Rivers in the Himalaya: climatic and tectonic controls on the preservation of  terraces._ Co-supervised with Prof. Alex Densmore and Dr. Martin Hurst.
-* **Edmund Lea**, University of Durham, _Decoding glacial landscapes using automated geomorphological mapping and machine learning._ Co-supervised with Dr. Guy Paxman and Dr. Neil Ross.
+* **Edmund Lea**, Durham University, _Decoding glacial landscapes using automated geomorphological mapping and machine learning._ Co-supervised with Dr. Guy Paxman and Dr. Neil Ross.
-* **Hakan Hazzard**, University of Durham, _Exploring the landscape beneath the Antarctic Ice Sheet and its influence on ice behaviour._ Co-supervised with Prof. Stew Jamieson, Dr. Tom Jordan, and Dr. Neil Ross.
+* **Hakan Hazzard**, Durham University, _Exploring the landscape beneath the Antarctic Ice Sheet and its influence on ice behaviour._ Co-supervised with Prof. Stew Jamieson, Dr. Tom Jordan, and Dr. Neil Ross.

+## Current Post-Doctoral Research Associates

+* **Dr Erin Harvey**, Durham University, _Dynamic risks for cascading Himalayan hazards_.
+Starting January 2025.

+* **Dr Aude Lurin**, University of Rennes, _Controls on valley-floor width and lateral erosion rates in confined mountain valleys_.
+Starting January 2025.